Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/UR and RM Map-1.png)<!-- -->

-## How does tree canopy change vary by demographic?
+## How does tree canopy change vary by demographic context?
 Tree canopy loss, like other urban environmental issues, has deep equity implications.
 Low-income communities and communities of color are more likely to be in places with [less tree canopy](https://www.nytimes.com/interactive/2020/08/24/climate/racism-redlining-cities-global-warming.html).
 Therefore, we explore demographic variables' correlation with tree canopy gain, loss, net change, and coverage.
 We use data from the U.S. Census Bureau's 2018 American Community Survey, which is provided at the census tract level.

 ```r